 "Shaft Energy" means an amount of energy, measured in HP-hours, actually produced by the Compressor Motor.

-"Start Date" means the date on which ECS is first required to deliver Shaft Energy to the Gallup Electric Compressor Station pursuant to this Agreement (other than Shaft Energy to be delivered during the Test Period as described in Section 3.1 hereof), which date shall be the later to occur of (i) ___________, 1999, or (ii) the date that Customer's ___________ Expansion facilities are placed into service pursuant to FERC Docket No. CP____________.
+"Start Date" means the date on which ECS is first required to deliver Shaft Energy to the Gallup Electric Compressor Station pursuant to this Agreement (other than Shaft Energy to be delivered during the Test Period as described in Section 3.1 hereof), which date shall be the later to occur of (i) ___________, 1999, or (ii) the date that Customer's Gallup Expansion facilities are placed into service pursuant to FERC Docket No. CP99-522-000.

 "Term" has the meaning set forth in Section 9.
 1.